F5Networks/f5-telemetry-streaming/docs/output-example.rst

 LTM Request Log
 ---------------
 ..
-NOTE:: Log streams from LTM, AFM, ASM, and APM are not configured by Telemetry Streaming, they must be configured with AS3 or another method.
+NOTE:: Log streams from LTM, AFM, ASM, and APM are not configured by BIG-IP Telemetry Streaming, they must be configured with BIG-IP AS3 or another method.

 .. literalinclude:: ../examples/output/request_logs/ltm_request_log.json
     :language: json